vcodecopenh264_web_logo

 yourLib.cpp

-Create a folder 3rdparty in your repository and copy the VCodecOpenH264 repository folder to the 3rdparty folder.
-New structure of your repository:
+Create a 3rdparty folder in your repository and copy the VCodecOpenH264 repository folder to the 3rdparty folder.
+The new structure of your repository:

 CMakeLists.txt